apify-projects/apify-orchestrator/README.md

 Sensible information, such as Run IDs, can be logged or stored into the Key Value Store, depending on the Orchestrator's configuration.
-If you would like to keep using logs and persistance, but you want to hide such information, set these options:
+If you would like to keep using logs and persistence, but you want to hide such information, set these options:

 ```js
 import { Orchestrator } from './orchestrator/index.js'